Lord Jesus Christ in the 1611KJV

 11. C9-S11 : the answer from Ananias.
 Please see the Detailed Note for links to other places in the Bible where other people answered the same way.

-12. C9-S12 : the commandment from the Lord.
+12. C9-S12 : the commandment from The Lord.
 While this sentence has a lot of words, it is basically simple.
 Here we read the commandment from the Lord where He promises a miracle to Saul.
 Please see the New Testament Significant Events Study for links to other miracles reported in this book.

 13. C9-S13 : the objection from Ananias.
 Please see the Detailed Note for more on this sentence.